anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 3. Extension specifications MUST NOT define requests and responses exchanges over an unencrypted HTTP connection.
 Extensions should also be compliant with the security considerations of [@!RFC7481].
-4. Extension specifications MUST NOT forbid the use of IPv6.
+4. Extension specifications MUST NOT forbid the use of RDAP services over IPv6.
 5. The use of the various RDAP extension points, as described in (#summary_of_updates), should be clearly delineated.